learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 This is the general workflow you will follow when working on assignments with
 tests:

-1. Fork the assignment repo to your GitHub account, then clone it down to your machine.
+1. **Fork** the assignment repo to your GitHub account, then **clone** it down to your machine.
-1. Install the tools needed for the test by running `npm install` (or `npm i`) in the terminal.
+2. Install the tools needed for the test by running `npm install` (or `npm i`) in the terminal.
-1. Run the test initially to see what tests you need to pass.
+3. Run the test initially to see what tests you need to pass.
-1. Work on the assignment with those tests in mind.
+4. Work on the assignment with those tests in mind.
-1. As you work, run `npm test` in the terminal as many times as you'd like to test your code.
+5. As you work, run `npm test` in the terminal as many times as you'd like to test your code.
-1. Once all your tests are passing, it's time submit your assignment - or is it?
+6. Once all your tests are passing, it's time to submit your assignment - or is it?

 ### Pushing your Changes to GitHub